mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 ## Conclusion

-With this introductory article we have created a cloud native application and deployed in a Knative Ready Kubernetes Cluster.
-Knative applications are good to optimize the hardware utilization and save money and resources just when it is really necessary.
-Regardless, we need to understand that this comes with the price that this kinds of applications need to be very lightweight and a fast startup time.
+With this introductory article, we have created a Cloud-native application and deployed in a Knative Ready Kubernetes Cluster.
+Knative applications are good to optimize hardware utilization and save money and resources just when it is really necessary.
+Regardless, we need to understand that this comes with the price that these kinds of applications need to be very lightweight and fast startup time.

-Stay tuned for more articles related to developing cloud native apps.
+Stay tuned for more articles related to developing Cloud-native apps.

 You can see this sample code in the following repository: [https://github.com/mgohashi/quickstart-knative](https://github.com/mgohashi/quickstart-knative){:target="_blank"}.